 Ask yourself the honest question “why do you want to organize your finances?”
 What is your purpose and motivation behind learning more about your personal finance?

-Figure out the real reason why getting your personal finance organized is important to you.
+Figure out the real reason why getting your personal finance organized is important to you, such as attaining financial freedom.
 Once you have your purpose getting motivated will become much easier.
 Set goals, stick to your plan, and go after it!

 9. Ongoing Review